 The Pull In which celebrates 50 years in business in Pullough this Saturday

-FIVE decades of successful trading were celebrated by the Gallagher family of “The Pull Inn” on Saturday.
+FIVE decades of successful trading will be celebrated by the Gallagher family of “The Pull Inn” on Saturday next, July 3.

 The popular Pullough hostelry was opened by Joe Gallagher on July 3, 1971 and he and his wife, Josie, children and grandchildren have conducted a thriving trade over the ensuing half century.